What We Do

 - And we also take our work seriously, create space for each other’s opinions and perspectives, and pursuing success together

-Our bright, colourful, dog-friendly Makerspace office is located at 2451 Bloor Street West, minutes to downtown, and steps from Jane TTC station and a vibrant Toronto neighbourhood.
-We offer flexible working hours, the ability to work from home, and more.
+For those working at our headquarters, our bright, colourful, makerspace office is located at 2451 Bloor Street West in Toronto, minutes to downtown, and steps from Jane TTC station and a vibrant neighbourhood.

 - Arduinos and robotic supplies